13 renovations to lure millennials to any rental property

-“Every year, preferences change and we make new renovations to meet the needs of our owners and tenants,” says Billy Wardlaw, Mynd’s senior operations manager and head of its construction services division.
+“Every year, preferences change and we make new renovations to meet the needs of our owners and tenants,” says Billy Wardlaw, former senior operations manager at Mynd and head of its construction services division.
 Gray countertops were popular recently, but white is now the color du jour, and open spaces dominate new remodels across Mynd’s portfolio of properties.

-In this blog, Wardlaw outlines the most popular renovations his construction team has completed or will complete for millennials in 2021.
+In this article, Wardlaw outlines the most popular renovations his construction team has completed or will complete for millennials in 2021.
 Here they are:

 1. Open floor plans are most appealing